-SideTrade analyzed 27 million invoices accounting for more than $54 billion in B2B transactions across Europe, and the UK isn’t the only country feeling the cashflow crunch.
-French businesses are seeing an increase of 72% compared to pre-COVID rates.
-Europe, hit hard by Coronavirus, has seen an overall increase of 82.7% since the pandemic.
-No country has been hit harder than the United Kingdom.
+SideTrade analysed 27 million invoices accounting for more than $54 billion in B2B transactions across Europe.
+The UK wasn’t the only country to feel the cashflow crunch.
+French businesses saw unpaid invoices increase by 72% compared to pre-COVID rates.
+Europe saw an overall increase of 82.7% since the pandemic.

 Read our trade credit white paper to learn more or schedule a demo to see how TreviPay could work for your business.